jaiswal-aditi/homework-week12/README.md

 # ICS 212
-## Homework - Week 9
+## Homework - Week 12

-# Arrays and Pointers

 ### Assignment:
-- Update the two C program files following the assignment description provided in HomeworkAssignment_Week9.pdf (uploaded on Laulima)
+- Update the C program file following the assignment description provided in HomeworkAssignment_Week12.pdf (uploaded on Laulima)

 **NOTE**: Github is not a place to test your code.
 Test it on your machines first.
-DO NOT exceed 10 commits.
+DO NOT exceed 5 commits.

 ### Steps to submit changes:
 1. Click on desired .c to open file